 - Here at Battersea, we conduct a full behavioural assessment with every animal to help identify any issues your cat may have.
 If necessary our feline behaviourists work with each cat to help them in advance of finding a new home

 - You will be able to check-in on the progress of rehoming your cat with the Rehoming team

 - No matter how desperate the situation is we strongly advise against dumping your cat.
 This is a lot of stress to put your cat through and there is no guarantee they will be found or that they won't fall into the wrong hands.
 It also makes it much harder when cats are brought to us with no history as we have no indication of their past which can slow down the rehoming process while we get to know them.

 If you would like to bring your own cat to one of our three centres please call us first:

 *Calls cost 5p per minute from a BT landline, mobile charges may vary.
 All income donated from these calls will go toward the care of the dogs and cats at Battersea.

 Due to pressure on Cattery space, we might not be able to take your cat immediately and your details may be placed on a waiting list.
 We do however treat each case individually.
 In emergencies, we may accept cats outside opening times, but please be aware that experienced veterinary or behavioural staff may not be available.

-Customers wishing to gift their pet to the Home are asked to consider a donation of £50 to help cover a small amount of the costs that the Home incurs.
+Customers wishing to gift their pet to Battersea are asked to consider a donation of £50 to help cover a small amount of the costs that we incur.

 If you're worried your cat may outlive you